 What is the most appropriate treatment?

-Which of the following is the most likely explanation for her erythropoietin resistance?
+Which of the following sulphonylurea drug is the most suitable for use in the elderly population?

 Which of the following is the most appropriate management?

 A 30 year old female with background of hypothyroidism becomes pregnant and is currently on Thyroxine 50mcg po od.

 She is currently asymptomatic.